Doulet-Media/Doulet-AI-Assistant/README.md

 - **Local Storage**: Your API keys are stored locally in your browser only
 - **Secure Communication**: All API calls use HTTPS encryption
 - **OpenRouter Privacy**: Your usage is covered by OpenRouter's privacy policy
-- **Hugging Face Privacy**: Your fallback usage is covered by Hugging Face's privacy policy
+- **NVIDIA NIM Privacy**: Your fallback usage is covered by NVIDIA's privacy policy

 ## Support